 Modern allocators serialize with locks.
 Contention causes cache line bouncing between cores.
 If the heap grows,

-system calls add microseconds of overhead which is far more than a few extra instructions. - Fragmentation & TLB pressure
+sbrkormmapsystem calls add microseconds of overhead which is far more than a few extra instructions. - Fragmentation & TLB pressure

 Many small allocations scatter your working set across pages, increasing TLB misses (~200–300 cycles each).
 Bulk or stack allocations keep your working set tight and TLB friendly.